 - Brake using a firm and steady pressure.
 Do not pump the brakes repeatedly.
 This may deplete power assist, requiring increased brake pedal force. - Shift the vehicle to N (Neutral).
 This can be done while the vehicle is moving.
 After shifting to N (Neutral) firmly apply the brakes and steer the vehicle to a safe location. - Come to a complete stop.
 Shift to P (Park).
 Turn the ignition to LOCK/OFF. - 4.
 Set the parking brake.
+SEE every time you get new brake linings.

-SEE PARKING BRAKE
+PARKING BRAKE